TruStory/truchain/docs/spec/slashing/README.md

 If `SlashCount` is equal to `MaxStakeSlashCount`, then remove the amount of this stake from the total backing or challenge stake count on the claim.

 Futhermore, the same user cannot slash the same argument more than once.
-Verify with the `SlashedStakes` list first.

 Punishment
 * Slash total interest of each staker